honzukka/MeshDiff/README.md

 <img width=900 src="https://user-images.githubusercontent.com/24512922/39631306-1ce815c2-4fb2-11e8-86b0-6ad68a50663b.png">

-MeshDiff is a graphical program running on Windows operating systems which allows its users to interactively view two homologous triangle meshes in .ply or .obj format and visualize the difference between them.
+MeshDiff is a graphical program (.NET + OpenTK) running on Windows operating systems which allows its users to interactively view two homologous triangle meshes in .ply or .obj format and visualize the difference between them.
 MeshDiff has various color-based, arrow-based and combined visualizations available.
 Once the user